timmahrt/LMEDS/README.rst

 =========

 LMEDS needs to be installed on a server and probably needs to be done by someone with a technical background.
-Formal details coming soon with the official public release.

 Once installed, experiments can be built with no programming experience.
-Please see the document LMEDS_manual.pdf for instructions
+Please see the document LMEDS_manual.pdf for instructions on installation and use.

 Installation